-Diverticulitis is a bowel condition characterized by inflammation and/or infection of the diverticula, which are small pouches in the walls of the intestines, especially in the lower part of the colon.
+Diverticulitis is a bowel condition characterized by inflammation and/or infection of the diverticula, which are small pouches in the walls of the intestines.
+These are especially noted in the lower part of the colon.

-Diverticula are usually present in adults over the age of 40, and they are more frequent in those who have chronic constipation or that do a diet that is poor in fiber.
-This causes the feces to get dry and get retained in the bowels, which leads to the formation and inflammation of the diverticula.
+Diverticula are usually present in adults over the age of 40, but they seem to occur more frequently in those who have chronic constipation or consume a low-fiber diet.
+These conditions lead to dry and retained feces, which forms and diverticula that can become inflamed.
 Symptoms like nausea, vomiting, and stomach pain are signs of this condition.

 Symptoms of diverticulitis

-In most cases, diverticulitis is asymptomatic and it is only identified through diagnostic tests, such as abdominal CT scan.
+In most cases, diverticulitis is asymptomatic and it is only identified through diagnostic imaging, like an abdominal CT scan.
 However, some people do report signs and symptoms that are not very specific, such as:

-- Abdominal pain, especially in the inferior left-hand side, which may be constant and persist for several days;
+- Abdominal pain, especially in the lower left quadrant, which may be constant and persist for several days;

 - Diarrhea or constipation;